-Roberto Russo begins his piano studies with his father Mario Russo.
+Composer and pianist, Roberto Russo, begins his musical studies with his father Mario Russo.
 After graduating with Giuseppe Maiorca, he continues his pianistic training with pianists Daniel Rivera and Franco Scala in Italy, and with Maria Tipo in Switzerland where he obtains the Diplôme de Perfectionnement from the Geneva Conservatory of Music.
-He also studies composition under Italo Vescovo, Silvano Sardi and Domenico Bartlucci who is a former director of the Sistine Chapel Choir in Rome.
 Furthermore, he attends piano courses with Jörg Demus and Fausto Zadra, as well as master classes with Peter Schreier in German Lied.

 In 1985 he begins his professional career which leads to performances in Argentina, Canada, Denmark, France, Germany, England, Italy, Lithuania, Malta, Mexico, Norway, Poland, Spain, USA and Switzerland.
 His performances and recordings have been reviewed/broadcasted by the Italian and International press, RAI (Italy), Radio Vaticana, Radio Toscana Classica (Italy), Houston Public Radio (USA) and Radio Televisión Argentina amongst others.